saghm/rural/README.md

 #### Colors

-By default, rural will colorize any JSON in the response body.
+By default, rural will colorize the response headers, the HTTP info string, and any JSON in the response body.
 To suppress this, use the `--no-color` flag (`-n` for short):

 ```sh
 rural --no-color http://example.com